netdata/netdata/claim/README.md

 CONFIG_SECCOMP=y
 ```

-To resolve, do one of the following:
+To resolve the issue, do one of the following actions:

-- Update to a newer version of Docker and `libseccomp` (recommended).
+1. Update to a newer version of Docker and `libseccomp` (recommended).
-- Create a custom profile and pass it for the container.
+2. Create a custom profile and pass it for the container.
-- Run [without the default seccomp profile](https://docs.docker.com/engine/security/seccomp/#run-without-the-default-seccomp-profile) (unsafe, not recommended).
+3. Run [without the default seccomp profile](https://docs.docker.com/engine/security/seccomp/#run-without-the-default-seccomp-profile) (unsafe, not recommended).

 <details>
 <summary>See how to create a custom profile</summary>

-- download the moby default seccomp profile and change `defaultAction` to `SCMP_ACT_TRACE` on line 2.
+1. Download the moby default seccomp profile and change `defaultAction` to `SCMP_ACT_TRACE` on line 2.

 ```cmd
 sudo wget https://raw.githubusercontent.com/moby/moby/master/profiles/seccomp/default.json -O /etc/docker/seccomp.json
 sudo sed -i '2s/SCMP_ACT_ERRNO/SCMP_ACT_TRACE/' /etc/docker/seccomp.json
 ```

-- explicitly specify the new policy for the container.
+2. Specify the new policy for the container explicitly.

-When using `docker run`:
+- When using `docker run`:

 ```cmd
 docker run -d --name=netdata \